mahmoudnazih/Tiva-C-PWM-Energia/README.md

 # Tiva-C-PWM-Energia
 This Project is made to Setup and Control PWM pins of Tiva C (tm4c123gh6pm) With Energia

+NOTE: Not tested yet

+It is supposed to allow the user to do the following:

-User can set the frequency and the desired duty ratio instead of the fixed frequency of the analogWrite() function in Energia
+1- User can set the frequency and the desired duty ratio instead of the fixed frequency of the analogWrite() function in Energia

 Usage: